Updated July 2, 2026

 Hauptbahnhof

 Edeka Ernst at Hauptbahnhof is open Sunday 08:00 to 23:00.
 It is a proper supermarket with water, fresh produce, bread, fruit, groceries, toiletries, toothpaste, sanitary products, nappies, and more.
-This is the real Sunday grocery backup for central Munich.
+This is the real Sunday grocery option for central Munich.

 How to find it: from the main hall, follow S-Bahn or U-Bahn signs down to the underground transfer level.
 Edeka Ernst is on the U1 / Arnulfstraße side of the underground level.
 Do not look for it in the main hall above ground.
 The station is currently under major construction works, which can make navigation confusing for first time visitors.

 Sunday checkout queues can be very long.
 In my own experience, paying here can easily take 15 minutes or more when it is busy.
 Everyone who forgot to shop on Saturday seems to arrive at the same time.
 Go early in the morning if you can, and do not use this stop when you are already rushing for a train.
+In my experience, the Ostbahnhof branch below tends to feel noticeably less crowded, so it can be worth the extra trip if your plans allow it.

 Ostbahnhof